 - 5. All SRMOs, RMOs, nurses and physiotherapists must be registered with the BHA Medical Department and must re-register annually. - 6.
 Ambulance Providers must be registered with the CQC (or equivalent in Scotland and Wales) and their most recent inspection should be adequate or better.
-All ambulance paramedics must have current HCPC registration or have evidence of qualification at a lower grade. - 7.
-Staff may not work at racecourses if currently suspended by any other employer or regulatory body.
+All ambulance paramedics must have current HCPC registration.
+Other ambulance personnel must have evidence of appropriate qualification at a lower grade.

+7. Staff may not work at Licensed Racecourses/Point-to-Point Courses if currently suspended by any other employer or regulatory body.